FRONT PORCH ALLIANCE

-Village Church started the Front Porch Alliance (FPA) in partnership with the Ivanhoe neighborhood (31st to 47th Street, Paseo to Prospect) in 1999 in hopes of building a meaningful relationship and understanding of life outside our doors.
+Village Church started Front Porch Alliance (FPA) in partnership with the Ivanhoe neighborhood (31st to 47th Street, Paseo to Prospect) in 1999 in hopes of building a meaningful and supportive relationship with an underserved community.

 To this day, FPA works hand in hand with Kansas City's eastside residents and community partners to build youth leadership and opportunities for families to make positive, lasting changes in their lives and neighborhoods.